AlexJones0/obfusCate/README.md

 ### **3.4.
 Supported Complexity Metrics**

 Currently supported code complexity metrics are listed below.
 Except where qualitative (e.g. a rating description), metrics are provided for the obfuscated program, alongside delta (change) values that describe how the obfuscated program differs from the original.
-Please see relevant report / documentaton / GUI tooltips for further explanations.
+Please see relevant documentation / GUI tooltips for further explanations.

 - **Aggregates**: General aggregate information (totals and averages)
     - File size